Do you plan to visit Nashville soon? We were looking for the best things to do in Nashville with kids and had a hard time deciding.

 If you are a member of the ASTC passport program, by having a membership card to a participating Science Museum, entrance for the entire family is free.
 Parking is free for everyone and located in front of the Museum.
 The museum is located just outside of downtown Nashville, so it’s easy to get to.
 Ticket prices range from $12-$16 per person over the age of 2.
 Children under 2 are FREE!

-If you are looking for another great indoor activity for your family in downtown Nashville, then be sure to check out the Frist Art Museum.
+If you are looking for another great family friendly attractions in downtown Nashville, then be sure to check out the Frist Art Museum.
 With the purchase of adult admission, all children are admitted FREE!

 The best part about taking your kids to the Frist Art Museum in Nashville, is the interactive art room.

 The Frist Art Center is open 10-5:30 most days, with limited hours on Sundays.
-The price for adult admission is $12 and $9 for collage students and seniors 65 and up.
+The price for adult admission is $12 and $9 for college students and seniors 65 and up.
 Children are FREE!
-Click here for more details.
-Park in the back paid parking lot and walk into the historic postoffice building, turned art center.

 When you ask anyone who has visited the Music City, what are one of the top things to do in Nashville?
 They will most likely tell you to enjoy the music scene.